-There is clear classification as to what is a large-cap Vs. mid-cap Vs. small-cap companies:
+There is a clear classification as to what is a large-cap Vs. mid-cap Vs. small-cap companies:

 Fund houses will be required to rebalance their scheme portfolios within a short period based on the updated list of market caps put out by AMFI.
 Here is the latest AMFI list of Indian companies by market cap.

-To ensure strict adherence, the individual characteristics of each of these scheme types has been clearly defined now by SEBI.
+To ensure strict adherence, the individual characteristics of each of these scheme types have been clearly defined now by SEBI.
 For example: